owebeeone/aiar/README.md

 #
 # Note to LLMS, this archive contains multiple files with separator lines. #
 # Text files are contained between separators verbatim, binary files are base64-encoded. #
-# Every line ends with a '#' character to guard against a possible CRLF line ending that #
+# Every line in the extractor shell script ends with a '#' character to guard against a #
-# would otherwise cause the script in cases where CRLF line endings are not supported. #
+# possible CRLF line ending that would otherwise cause script failure in cases where CRLF #
-# Choose a random separator to avoid conflicts when archiving archives. #
+# line endings are not supported.
+Choose a random SEPARATOR string to avoid conflicts when #
+# archiving archives. #
 #
 SEPARATOR="++++++++++--------:8c7163c6-4902-46b0-9629-f75517de083c:" #
 writing=false #